Connecting to roots is a quintessentially Jewish experience. And Nusach Hari B’nai Zion has quite a history to celebrate.

 - A centralized location for Youth events, and an inviting space for youth activities

 - A City that is energetic about development and welcomes our Synagogue as a positive influence

-Throughout its history, NHBZ has continued its respect for Jews of all traditions, customs and level of observance.
-Under its current rabbinic leadership of Rabbi Ze ‘ev Smason, the synagogue provides for a healthy mix of the mystical and the practical components of Judaism.
+Throughout its history, NHBZ has continued its respect for Jews of all traditions, customs, and levels of observance.
+Under its current rabbinic leadership of Rabbi Ze‘ev Smason and Assistant Rabbi Avi Okin, the synagogue provides for a healthy mix of the spiritual and the practical components of Judaism.